huawei-noah/SMARTS/docs/sim/scenario_studio.rst

 Traffic vehicles are controlled by either ``SUMO`` or ``SMARTS`` engine.
 Defaults to ``engine="SUMO"``. ``engine="SUMO"`` can only be used on SUMO road networks.
 For other map types use ``engine="SMARTS"``.

 :class:`~smarts.sstudio.types.traffic.Flow` is used to generate repeated vehicle runs on the same route.
-Vehicle route, departure rate, and behaviour, can be configured here.
+Vehicle route, departure rate, and behavior, can be configured here.

 The example above simply uses a random route ``route=RandomRoute()``.
 A more specific route may be used such as :python:`Route(begin=("gneE72", 0, "random"), end=("edge2", 1, "max"))` which defines the edge id, lane id, and offset into the lane, to designate the start and end vehicle positions.